runtimeverification/verified-smart-contracts/resources/edsl-spec.md

 # eDSL Specifications

+Even with the [eDSL high-level notations](edsl-notations), the refined EVM specification is still quite large due to the sheer size of the KEVM configuration, while large part of that is the same across the different specifications.
+The eDSL specification template allows to reuse and share the common part over the different specifications, avoiding duplication.
+The template is essentially a specification but contains several parameters which are place-holders to be filled with parameter values when being instantiated.
+The template is supposed to be instantiated with the parameter values for each specification.

 ## eDSL Specification Template

 EVM specifications are written over the full KEVM configuration.
-However, large part of the configuration is not relevant for functional correctness specification and can be shared across the different specifications. eDSL allows to specify a template specification that can be instantiated for each specification.
+However, large part of the configuration is not relevant for functional correctness specification and can be shared across the different specifications.
+The eDSL allows to specify a template specification that can be instantiated for each specification.

 Below is the template specification.
 Essentially, it is a reachability claim over the KEVM configurations.